kun1gund3/OpenClaude-Ollama-Edition-Android/README.md

 Termux (GitHub/F-Droid version): Do not use the Play Store version.[Termux on F-Droid](https://f-droid.org/packages/com.termux/)

 Termux:API: Install the app from GitHub to allow the AI to access hardware sensors.
-[Termux on F-Droid](https://f-droid.org/en/packages/com.termux.api/)
+[Termux API on F-Droid](https://f-droid.org/en/packages/com.termux.api/)

 Ollama: Must be installed (pkg install ollama) and running (ollama serve) in a separate Termux tab.